typegoose/typegoose/docs/guides/quick-start-guide.md

 ### Instance Methods

-Sometimes extra functions for manipulating data on an instance is needed, they can be done as follows:
+Sometimes extra functions for manipulating data on an instance are needed, they can be done as follows:

 ```ts
 class KittenClass {